 3. Wanting my family to have immediate protection.

-4. Being willing to take that responsibility by learning about firearms.
+4. Being willing to take a firearms training course.

 She may never get to #4, but if she gets to #3 it sounds like you’ll find common ground.